About the AST

 First – just do it.

-There’s this old joke in medical school – choosing a medical speciality is not so much a career choice, but rather like the sorting hat in Harry Potter where your personality governs what house you end up in.
+There’s this old joke in medical school – choosing a medical specialty is not so much a career choice, but rather like the sorting hat in Harry Potter where your personality governs what house you end up in.

-To choose a speciality, I think, is more about knowing yourself and knowing whether you’re cut out for it.
+To choose a specialty, I think, is more about knowing yourself and knowing whether you’re cut out for it.
 If you’re someone who enjoys a challenge, working in different environments, and extending your scope of practice, then rural generalism is absolutely worth a consideration for you.

 If you’re someone who likes to have your three conditions that you’re really interested in and three drugs you like to prescribe, then maybe it’s not so much your jam.